archeopternix/crudgen/README.md

 # CRUDgen
 Generator for a web based CRUD application/API with selectable frontends and backends.

+The arget is to create a full (web based) CRUD application that is generated using templates 'go/template'.
+Such an application consists of frontends (view components or API's) and backends (repositories like MOCK or SQL databases).
+These modules are organized in a different [CRUDgen modules](https://github.com/archeopternix/crudgen-modules) repository that will be loaded dynamically upon code generation
+It is even possible to write own frontend or backend adapters

-CRUDgen uses an AST (abstract syntax tree) that is backed up by a configuration files in YAML.
+CRUDgen uses an [AST](https://github.com/archeopternix/crudgen/ast/README.md)  (abstract syntax tree) that is backed up by a configuration files in YAML.
 You will be provided with an interactive command line interface that helps you building up the model which is the foundation for the code generation.